edgelesssys/ego/CONTRIBUTING.md

     * Tested workarounds or fixes

 ## Major changes and feature requests
 You should discuss larger changes and feature requests with the maintainers.
 Please open an issue describing your plans.
-For more immediate communication with us and other community members [join our Discord](https://discord.com/invite/rH8QTH56JN).